scoconno/scoconno.github.io/metaphysics/parmenides/notes2.md

 + P2.
 We cannot think about what does not exist.
 + C. Empty space is unthinkable.

-The atomists say there are two ways to read the first premise:
+The atomists claim there are two ways to read the first premise:

 + Empty space does not exist.
 + Empty space is not full.